Auth Redirect Returns to the Wrong URL (redirect_uri_mismatch)

 Prevention

-• Treat the allowed-redirect list as part of the deploy checklist — new env = new redirect URI
+• Treat the allowed-redirect list as part of the deploy checklist: a new environment means a new redirect URI.

-• Ban hardcoded localhost / literal domains in code; add a CI lint rule
+• Ban hardcoded localhost and literal domains in code; add a CI lint rule that fails the build if it finds one.

-• Use one env var name across all envs (NEXT_PUBLIC_SITE_URL) for consistency
+• Use one env var name across every environment (NEXT_PUBLIC_SITE_URL) so behavior is consistent.

-• Always run a full sign-in flow on the production domain before considering deploy complete
+• Always run a full sign-in flow on the production domain before calling a deploy done.

-• Annotate allowed-list entries (env, owner, date added) for future audits
+• Annotate allowed-list entries (env, owner, date added) so audits are quick.

-• Periodically prune dead dev / staging URIs from the allow list — they’re security risk
+• Periodically prune dead dev / staging URIs from the list — stale entries are an open redirect risk.

 Tags: #Backend #Debug #Troubleshooting